-Cambridge Royalty is a literary novel about a resilient African American addict and criminal that takes place in Cambridge, Massachusetts.
-It is the fictional story of Jackson Tower, a smart, optimistic, father with generational roots in the city, but in many ways this book is also the author’s story: the result of her compulsion to uncover the secret life of someone she had the pleasure of living with for most of the ten years they were together.
+CAMBRIDGE ROYALTY, a Rabbit Run meets The Wire, is an eventful story about race, love, addiction and urban renewal that takes place in The Coast, a used-to-be Black neighborhood of Cambridge, Massachusetts.
+This literary novel about a resilient African American addict and criminal, is the fictional story of Jackson Tower, a smart, optimistic, father with generational roots in the city, but in many ways this book is also the author’s story: the result of her compulsion to uncover the secret life of a man she had the pleasure of living with for most of the ten years they were together.

-When the novel begins, Jackson works on the crew upgrading the infrastructure of an elementary school built on what was his grandfather’s land, seized by the city when he was a child to accommodate the children of new families drawn to the area as part of the soaring growth brought on by Harvard, MIT, and the industries spawned by those institutions.
-After the union takes him off that job, and his city abandons his efforts to get reinstated, Jackson tries to get whole while gradually unraveling.
+When the novel begins, Jackson works on the crew upgrading the infrastructure of an elementary school built on what was his grandfather’s land.
+When he was a boy, that block of property was seized by the city to accommodate the children of new families drawn to the area as part of the soaring growth brought on by Harvard, MIT, and the industries spawned by those institutions.
+After the union takes Jackson off the pipefitting job at the elementary school, and his city abandons his efforts to get reinstated, he tries to get whole while gradually unraveling.

-This novel is a thematically-resonant story, driven by dramatic events that take place in the underrepresented neighborhoods of an esteemed part of the US.
+This novel is a thematically-resonant story, historically accurate, and driven by dramatic events that take place in the underrepresented streets of an esteemed part of the US.
 Jackson himself, lovable and complicated, a victim as well as a perpetrator of injustice, has his own take on racism and fair play, sometimes illuminating, and sometimes confused.
 The writing rigorously avoids conforming to notions of correctness and well-meaning.
 Instead it seeks to widen the frame, inviting readers to struggle with the messiness of life.

 - The New England Review published a short story that borrows closely from the first chapter.